YiLimath/YiLimath.github.io/_pages/agent-system/deep-search.md

 and citation count can be mistaken for mathematical relevance.
 Keep a search log and preserve negative results.

+## Real-world application

+For a market, technical, or literature investigation, the coordinator can decompose the question, query several source types, maintain an evidence ledger, and launch follow-up searches when coverage is weak.
+The final report is useful because its claims and stopping condition remain inspectable.

 ## Figure

 ![Deep search workflow](/images/agent-system/15-deep-search.svg)